Rating: | 7.9 / 10 |

 AUD $229.90 AUD

-Helinox produce a large range of chairs as well as other products but if you are looking for a hiking chair specifically for hiking the Chair Zero, the Chairs Zero High Back or the Ground Chair are going to be your best options
+Helinox produce a large range of chairs as well as other products but if you are looking for a hiking chair specifically for hiking the Chair Zero, the Chair Zero High Back or the Ground Chair are going to be your best options

 This review was done with product provided for test by the Australian supplier of Helinox